kfaheem/backpack/DataEngineerNanoDegree/Capstone/README.md

 There are two types of Data Quality Checks applied for this project -
 1. The **tests** folder carries a couple of simple unit tests that leverage the pytest framework.
-   The tests give us an estimation of whether the Covid19API returns the desired response adn whether the subsequent function retains the desired data structure.
+   The tests give us an estimation of whether the Covid19API returns the desired response and whether the subsequent function retains the desired data structure.

-2. Log statements - Through each of the two modules - covid_cases_by_country & covid_cases_usa, there are several log statement which are designed to validate inputs & outputs to several functions as well check the dataframe shape after some transformation(s) has been applied
+2. Log statements - Through each of the two modules - covid_cases_by_country & covid_cases_usa, there are several log statements which are designed to validate inputs & outputs to several functions as well check the dataframe shape after some transformation(s) has been applied.

 ### <b>ETL Architecture</b>
 ***